mrbilby/ArtificialPersonality/memoryAI.md

 [x] Create a structure for multiple personalities and memories to be stored for different artificial identities [x] Allow for files to be read by the model
 [x] Add file summarisation for memory storage
+[x] Create a thinking ability where model can be selected to think and create memories every set amount of time about whatever the mdoel wants
+[x] Create a delete personality function
+[x] Create an edit personality function
+[x] Added a manage personality page

 # Features to be built

-[ ] Create a thinking ability where model can be selected to think and create memories every set amount of time about whatever the mdoel wants
-[ ] Use chunking functions for large files
+[ ] Add ability for personalities to talk between themselves [ ] Use chunking functions for large files
-[ ] Web interface for additional functionality like graph fixing [ ] Create a delete personality function
+[ ] Web interface for additional functionality like graph fixing [ ] Personality creator from a given text file
-[ ] Create an edit personality function
-[ ] Personality creator from a given text file
 [ ] Integrate tiktoken to better token count
 [ ] Allow for engagement between different APs